To be honest, only open Islam in Quanzhou this pavilion is better not open. The pavilion itself is not very visible.

-Quanzhou Museum of Overseas Traffic History is near the gymnasium, beside which there is a gallery.
-You can walk from Shaolin Temple in Quanzhou to Quanzhou Overseas Traffic History Museum.
-There are many ship models in it.
-It's very attractive for boys who like ships.
-The museum is not big.
-It will be finished in a minute.
+The Quanzhou Overseas Transportation History Museum is near the gymnasium, and there is an exhibition hall next to it.
+From Quanzhou Shaolin Temple, you can walk to Quanzhou Overseas Transportation History Museum.
+There are many ship models inside.
+Very attractive for boys who like ships.
+The museum is not big and can be finished in a while.